commoddity/jungle-project/README.md

 Added features:

 - Admin namespaced dashboard allowing for creation and destruction of products, categories and sales from within the application
-  -Secure authenticated login for users
+- Secure authenticated login for users
-- Emailed order receipts when user logged in
+- Added dynamically displayed sale info to layout
 - Rspec automated testing
+- Emailed order receipts when user logged in _(Stretch)_

 - Altered database seeds to be [absolutely massive](https://www.youtube.com/watch?v=AlZpSd2lRJQ).

 # Stack: